 Cases

-Arcadia employs eleven grammatical cases, each marked by a distinct suffix.
+Arcadia employs thirteen grammatical cases, each marked by a distinct suffix.
 These cases define the syntactic role of a noun within a sentence, facilitating a focus-based, Austronesian-inspired alignment system.

 Case Suffixes